-When you have created and stored a waypoint, it can be reviewed, modified, renamed, moved, or deleted at any time through the Waypoint Edit Page.
-The Waypoint Edit Page is available for any stored waypoint by selecting the waypoint on the map, or selecting it from the waypoint lists under the Points tab on the Main Menu.
+Waypoints are reviewed, modified, renamed, moved, or deleted at any time through the Waypoint Edit Page.
+The Waypoint Edit Page is available for any stored waypoint.
+Select the waypoint on the map or from the waypoint list on the Main Menu-Points tab.